detlaff/Old-page/_posts/2013-11-28-ubuntu-isnt-ready.md

 layout: post
 title: Why isn’t Ubuntu ready for me (yet)
 date: 2013-11-28 16:34
-summary: I absolutely love Ubuntu and pretty much every other GNU/Linux distribution out there.
+excerpt: I absolutely love Ubuntu and pretty much every other GNU/Linux distribution out there.
 I have used anything from Arch to Mint and it’s safe to say that I’m no newbie.
 categories: Technology
 ---